Position Statements on Topics Related to Mindful Eating

 The intention of mindful eating is to remain in the present moment by promoting acceptance, nonjudgment, and curiosity about an individual’s direct experience.
 It is not outcome-based and does not promote any specific body shape or size.
 Based on scientific research, TCME expresses caution and concern about engaging in mindful eating exercises for weight loss.
 A weight focus and related stigmatization may exacerbate psychological issues such as guilt and shame and may keep individuals caught in an unbalanced eating cycle.

 Mindful Eating for Well-Being: What's Weight Got to Do with It?
-Sandra Aamodt, Ph.D. and Marsha Hudnall MS, RDN, CD
+Sandra Aamodt, Ph.D. and Marsha Hudnall MS, RDN, CD (available in our recording store)

 Revised following member comments, July 18, 2016